-When the benefits for implants are added effective January 1, 2024, they will coordinate like other services do today.
-The active (primary plan) would pay first, and the Trust retiree plan would be secondary.
-There is a carve-out or nonduplication clause on the retiree plan, meaning it would not pay any more than it would have if it were primary.
-The benefit on the primary must be exhausted, and then if future claims for implants occur (with primary paying \$0) then the secondary (Trust plan) would pay.
+They will coordinate like other services do today.
+The active primary plan would pay first and the Trust retiree plan would be secondary.
+There is a carve-out, or non-duplication, clause on the retiree plan, meaning it would not pay any more than it would have if it were primary.
+The benefit on the primary must be exhausted.
+If future claims for implants occur (with primary paying \$0) then the secondary (Trust plan) would pay.